 - 5. Clean the filter with a toothbrush and clean running water. - 6.
 Reinstall the DHW inlet filter. - 7.
 Refill the DHW circuit following the filling and purging instructions in this manual. - 8.
-Refill the CH circuit following the filling and purging instructions in this manual.
 Restore gas and power to the boiler.

 D. Replacing Components